top of page

 How to protect yourself

 In order to protect yourself from online scams, it is important to read the messages or offers you receive.
 Apart from that, you have to do your research before providing personal information or making payments online.
 For example, check website security when shopping online by looking for "https" in the website address.
 Also, you should check the lock icon in the browser address.
-What’s more, you should use strong passwords and complex passwords for all your online accounts and never share them with anyone.
+Moreover, you should use strong and complex passwords for all your online accounts and never share them with anyone.
 Last, enable two-factor authentication whenever possible to add an extra layer of security.

 Reference List

-16 views0 comments
+21 views0 comments

 bottom of page